Does South Walton offer pet-friendly accommodations?

 What do the different flag colors at the beach accesses mean?

 South Walton follows Florida’s uniform beach warning flag system, designed to alert beachgoers to changing surf conditions and their relative safety to swimmers.
 Because the Gulf of Mexico is a natural body of water, dangerous rip currents can be present even under seemingly calm conditions.
 By heeding the flag system, beachgoers can remain safe.
 The easiest way to keep abreast of changing surf conditions is through South Walton’s text alert system.
 Simply text the word “SAFETY” to 67463 to have daily updates sent to your mobile phone for the duration of your stay.
-Click here for more information about the flag colors, rip currents and beach safety.
+Learn more about flag colors, rip currents, and beach safety by reading our beach safety tips.

 Are fireworks legal in South Walton?